fujimura/wai-hspec-example/testing-wai-app-with-hspec.md

         body `shouldSatisfy` \x -> any (LBS.isPrefixOf "Happy Holidays") $ LBS.tails x
 ```

-In the example(`it` block), at first we took [application](http://hackage.haskell.org/packages/archive/wai/latest/doc/html/Network-Wai.html#t:Application) from the app above with [`Scotty.scottyApp`](http://hackage.haskell.org/packages/archive/scotty/latest/doc/html/Web-Scotty.html#v:scottyApp).
+In the example(`it` block), at first we took [application](http://hackage.haskell.org/packages/archive/wai/latest/doc/html/Network-Wai.html#t:Application) from the `app` in the code above with [`Scotty.scottyApp`](http://hackage.haskell.org/packages/archive/scotty/latest/doc/html/Web-Scotty.html#v:scottyApp).

 Sending request to application is a bit complicated, so I made a helper(`get`) to run request.
-If you want to know details, see document of [wai-test](http://hackage.haskell.org/package/wai-test).
-Response body can be extracted by [`simpleBody`](http://hackage.haskell.org/packages/archive/wai-test/latest/doc/html/Network-Wai-Test.html#v:simpleBody). [`shouldSatisfy`](http://hackage.haskell.org/packages/archive/hspec-expectations/latest/doc/html/Test-Hspec-Expectations.html#v:shouldSatisfy) takes two arguments, the former is value to assert and the latter is predicate.
+If you want to know the detail about this helper, see document of [wai-test](http://hackage.haskell.org/package/wai-test).
+Response body can be extracted by [`simpleBody`](http://hackage.haskell.org/packages/archive/wai-test/latest/doc/html/Network-Wai-Test.html#v:simpleBody). [`shouldSatisfy`](http://hackage.haskell.org/packages/archive/hspec-expectations/latest/doc/html/Test-Hspec-Expectations.html#v:shouldSatisfy) takes two arguments, the former is value to assert and the latter is predicate, and do assertion.

 ## Add helper for readable code

-I felt example is too much into detail and needs some more helpers.
-To keep the test code clean is very important for continuous testing.
+I felt example is too much into detail.
+I'd like to add some helpers to make it cleaner.
+To keep the test code clean is important for continuous testing.
 I made few helpers below and the example got much simpler with them.

 ```haskell